 A recent study even shows that good brushing every day can reduce the risk of developing diabetes by up to 8% .

 A little brushing and interdental cleaning goes a long way!
 In addition to preventing periodontitis, proper oral care will reduce dental costs, which can be higher among diabetics.
 And, of course, preventing periodontitis can also mean lowering your risk of other health conditions, which come with their own medical costs.

 When it comes right down to it, oral health empowers diabetes management.
-Once you understand the relationship between diabetes and a condition like periodontitis, and how they both affect the whole body, oral care makes sense as the best an easy way to contribute to keep diabetes in check.
+Once you understand the relationship between diabetes and a condition like periodontitis, and how they both affect the whole body, oral care makes sense as the best and easiest way to contribute to support your teeth and keep diabetes in check.
 The right brush, toothpaste and rinse - along with floss and interdental care products - with the right technique gives you everything you need to care for your oral health at home.
 Together with good glycaemic control and diabetes management, it’s a recipe for better total body health.